rdren0/Board-Game-App/README.md

 npm start
 ```

-Go to `http://localhost:3000/` in your browser to view your code running in the browser.
+Go to `http://localhost:3000/` in your browser to view the code running in the browser.

+## Screenshots

 ![BoardGameApp](screenshot.png)

 ![BoardGameApp](locations.png)

+## What we learned

+1. React!
+2. Testing with Enzyme and Jest
+3. How to work in a group